AgnosPCB/documentation/docs/Inspection_workflow.md

 ### **Generating a REFERENCE**

 The Agnospcb Inspection tool software will **“compare”** the photograph of your **REFERENCE** circuit/panel (“golden sample”) with all the photos you will take of the circuit to be inspected (photos to “ANALYZE“)

+!!!warning "Important"
+    We recommend you to visit our [tips](Tips.md) section before taking your first image.

 To proceed with the REFERENCE taken, click in the reference icon in the main menu: